vercel/next.js/docs/migrating/from-gatsby.md

 ## Local Development

 Gatsby applications start using `gatsby develop` and run at `localhost:8000`.
 To create and start a production build, you run `gatsby build && gatsby serve`.
-Your compiled code is located at `public`.
+Your compiled code is located at `public/`.

 Next applications start using `next dev` and run at `localhost:3000`.
 To create a start a production build, run `next build && next start`.
 Your compiled code is located at `.next/`.